y0-causal-inference/y0/paper/paper.md

 - DARPA award
   HR00112220036 ([Automating Scientific Knowledge Extraction and Modeling](https://www.darpa.mil/program/automating-scientific-knowledge-extraction-and-modeling))

-The authorship of this manuscript lists the primary contributors first as equal contributors and all remaining authors in alphabetical order by family name.
+The authorship of this manuscript lists the primary contributors as the first and last authors and all remaining authors in alphabetical order by family name.

 # References